 The Company has incurred operating losses and negative cash flows from operations since our inception.
-As of March 31, 2017, we had cash and cash equivalents of \$380,272.
-The Company anticipates that it will continue to incur net losses into the foreseeable future as it continues to advance and develop a number of potential drug candidates into preclinical development activities and expands its corporate infrastructure which includes the costs associated with being a public company.
+As of September 30, 2017, we had cash and cash equivalents of \$41,978.
+In November 2017, the Company entered into a Series F Preferred Stock Financing (see Note 8) for gross proceeds totaling \$2,000,000.
+The Company anticipates that it will continue to incur net losses into the foreseeable future in order to advance and develop a number of potential drug candidates into preclinical development activities and support its corporate infrastructure which includes the costs associated with being a public company.
 Without additional funding, management believes that the Company will not have sufficient funds to meet its obligations within one year after the date the consolidated financial statements were issued.
 These conditions give rise to substantial doubt as to the Company's ability to continue as a going concern.
 The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Subsequent to the quarter end, the Company entered into the Series E Preferred Stock Financing (as defined below) that has not yet closed.
-See Note 8-Series E Preferred Stock Financing.

-The Company plans to continue to fund its operations and capital funding needs through public or private equity or debt financings, strategic collaborations, licensing arrangements, asset sales, government grants or other arrangements.
-However, the Company cannot be sure that such additional funds will be available on reasonable terms, or at all.
+The Company's continued existence is dependent on its ability to raise additional sufficient funding to cover operating expenses and to invest in operations and development activities.
+The Company plans to continue to pursue funding through public or private equity or debt financings, strategic collaborations, licensing arrangements, asset sales, government grants or other arrangements.
+However, the Company cannot provide any assurances that such additional funds will be available on reasonable terms, or at all.
 If the Company raises additional funds by issuing equity securities, substantial dilution to existing stockholders would result.
-If the Company is unable to secure adequate additional funding, the Company may be forced to make a reduction in spending, extend payment terms with suppliers, liquidate assets where possible, and/or suspend or curtail planned programs.
+If the Company is unable to secure adequate additional funding, the Company may be forced to reduce spending, extend payment terms with suppliers, liquidate assets where possible, suspend or curtail planned programs or cease operations.